If you are planning a trip to Verona don’t miss this article. You will find some of the things to do and to see in Verona in 2 days.

 Piazza dei Signori

 This is another of the old town’s important squares.
-It is surrounded by grand, important buildings and a statue of Dante stands at its heart.
-Just to the west, you will next discover the Scaliger Tombs – the intricate, Gothic funerary monuments of the Scaliger family, who ruled here in the 13th and 14th Centuries.
-Just behind the Arche Scaligere you can also pay a visit to the tiny 12th-century Romanesque church of Santa Maria Antica.
+Grand, important buildings surround it, and a statue of Dante stands at its heart.
+Just to the west, you will next discover the Scaliger Tombs – the intricate Gothic funerary monuments of the Scaliger family, who ruled here in the 13th and 14th Centuries.
+Just behind the Arche Scaligere, you can also visit the tiny 12th-century Romanesque church of Santa Maria Antica.

 On Via Arche Scaligere, you will see Casa di Romeo – the so-called home of the love-struck teen.
 It is an attractive private home dating from the 14th Century.
-Next, head towards the river bank to the west and you will find a quieter, less touristy part of the old town.
-There are plenty of good restaurants, where you can sample authentic cuisine, along Via Sottoriva.
-Bear these in mind for later (or grab some lunch if you are ready) as you head north along the Lungo Adige, on the picturesque banks of the river.
+Next, head towards the river bank to the west, and you will find a quieter, less touristy part of the old town.
+There are plenty of good restaurants along Via Sottoriva where you can sample authentic cuisine.
+Bear these in mind for later (or grab some lunch if you are ready) as you head north along the Lungo Adige on the picturesque banks of the river.

 Chiesa Santa Anastasia & the Verona Cathedral

-Santa Anastasia is one of the most interesting and beautiful churches in the city.
+Santa Anastasia is one of the city’s most interesting and beautiful churches.
 Construction began on this building in 1292, though it was only completed in 1481.
 Be sure to head inside to check out the beautiful paintings, frescoes, and sculptures.
-After you have done so, continue to follow the curve of the river around to reach the city’s cathedral.
-On the way, you will be able to admire the Ponte Pietra, an old Roman bridge.
+After doing so, continue following the river’s bend to reach the city’s cathedral.
+You can admire the Ponte Pietra, an old Roman bridge on the way.

-The Cathedral dates from the 12th century and is part of a complex of buildings that also includes other 12th Century ecclesiastical buildings and the remains of an early Christian basilica.
-Inside the cathedral are frescoes dating from the 15th-18th Centuries.
+The Cathedral dates from the 12th century and is part of a complex of buildings that includes other 12th-century ecclesiastical buildings and the remains of an early Christian basilica.
+Inside the cathedral are frescoes dating from the 15th to the 18th centuries.

 En route to these final two churches, you could also consider stopping for a look at the Corte Sgarzerie Archaeological Area.